clodobox/ZanWebService/README.md

 ## Known issue

 - Zandronum servers never stop.
-The log scan and last connection detection function does not work
+The log scan and last connection detection function does not work.
 - This code does not use a WSGI server.
-It should not be used as is on a server open to the web
+It should not be used as is on a server open to the web.
+- `cmd.extend(['-servername', '"', servername, '"'])` add space in the server name.
+- The management of the servers from the web page is not implemented.
+It should be possible with the detection of the IP address to manage its own server.
+- It is not possible to run zandronum-server from the binary in /zanbin.
+There is a big unresolved dependency problem.
+It is better to use the installation method explained on the zandronum website ([https://zandronum.com/download#instubuntu](https://zandronum.com/download#instubuntu))

 ## Getting Started

 ### Prerequisites

 - Python 3
-- Zandronum server executable
+- ~~Zandronum server executable~~

 ## Installation